p-ranav/alpaca/README.md

 //   0x01 0x00 0x01 0x00     // {true, false, true, false}
 // }
 ```

+***NOTE*** Nested structures work as long `std::optional` is not used in the inner struct.
+This is because (1) alpaca will fail to correctly detect the number of fields in a struct when `std::optional` is used and (2) the API does not provide the means for the user to specify the number of fields in inner structs.

 For `std::optional<T>`, a leading byte is used to represent if the optional has value